Johnny Isakson: Political positions

-When compared to his Republican peers in the Senate, Isakson was neither more liberal than average nor more conservative than average.
+When compared to his Republican peers in the Senate, Isakson was close to center of his party; he was neither significantly more conservative nor liberal than his peers.

 Abortion

-During his campaign for U.S. senator in 1996, Isakson expressed his support for abortion rights in a campaign advertisement.
+During his campaign for the U.S. Senate in 1996, Isakson expressed his support for abortion rights in a campaign advertisement.
 In 2005, Isakson reportedly identified himself as pro-life with exceptions.
 In March 2017, Isakson—who was recovering from back surgery—came to the U.S. Capitol in a wheelchair to vote to repeal an Obama administration rule that had made it unlawful for states to bar abortion providers from receiving Title X funding.
 The Senate vote on the bill was 50–50, and Vice President Mike Pence cast a tie-breaking vote that allowed the bill to pass.

 Agriculture

 In July 2019, Isakson was one of eight senators to introduce the Agricultural Trucking Relief Act, a bill that would alter the definition of an agricultural commodity to include both horticultural and aquacultural products and promote a larger consistency in regulation through both federal and state agencies as part of an attempt to ease regulatory burdens on trucking and the agri-community.